pendulum-project/ntpd-rs/docs/guide/migrating-ntpsec.md

 certificate_authority = "path/to/certificate/authority.pem"
 ```

-There is no direct equivalent of ntpd's `maxpoll` and `minpoll` flags that can be configured on a per-source basis.
+There is no direct equivalent of ntpsec's `maxpoll` and `minpoll` flags that can be configured on a per-source basis.
 Instead ntpd-rs defines poll interval bounds globally for all time sources:
 ```
 [source-defaults]
 poll-interval-limits = { min = <minpoll>, max = <maxpoll> }
 initial-poll-interval = <desired initial poll interval>
 ```

-There is no support for bursting in ntpd-rs yet, but the ntpd-rs algorithm is able to synchronize much more quickly (with fewer measurements) than ntpd's algorithm.
+There is no support for bursting in ntpd-rs yet, but the ntpd-rs algorithm is able to synchronize much more quickly (with fewer measurements) than ntpsec's algorithm.
 Therefore, if any bursting directive (`burst` or `iburst`) is present, these usually can be ignored when translating configurations.
 In some cases, if strict custom poll limits are in place, these may need to be relaxed.

 ### Reference clocks

 The current version of ntpd-rs does not yet support local reference clocks, but this feature is on our roadmap.
 If you are interested in migrating a configuration using local reference clocks, we would be interested in hearing the details.
 This information will help guide our implementation effort.